 Oh, and a little tip?
 Bring some gum, too … unless you want to spend your flight smelling your own coffee breath.

 At airports across the nation, shops, stores, and restaurants have limited their hours or closed altogether.
-It has never been harder to buy a drink or get a bite to eat at the airport before your flight.
+Nearly a year into the pandemic, it can still be a challenge to get a bite to eat at the airport.

 The same is true on planes, where airlines have drastically scaled back their in-flight service.
 At most, you’ll get a water and small bag of snacks.
 At the least, you may get nothing at all.
 And unless if you’re flying first class (or on a long-haul international flight) you won’t even be able to buy a drink.
 Some service is beginning to return, but it is slow.

 And that means you need to be prepared.
 Some snack shops and newsstands remain open as usual, so buying a water for the flight shouldn’t be an issue.
 But a full meal?
 Don’t count on it.

 Bringing your own snacks is a great idea.
 Just beware that the TSA is now asking travelers to put their food in a clear plastic bag to be scanned separately at security checkpoints.
 So plan ahead and pack wisely – or prepare to go hungry.